Back To Programme

 Unit Name: Introduction to Public Health

-Description: This will be the first course that a year 1 PH student should take as this introduces all aspects of Public Health that includes Epidemiology, Health Service Management, Environmental Health, Health Promotion, Dietetics and Nutrition.
-The course provides a comprehensive overview of public health from its historical roots to what public health is today, how governmental and non-governmental public health agencies are organized, the core public health functions and the 10 Essential Public Health Services, the millennium development goals (MDG’s) and the sustainable development goals (SDG’s).
-In addition, despite of the evolving changes in definition, the concept remains i.e. to prolong life, protect and promote health.
-The course will be a snap shot of all that the students will encounter throughout learning in the field of Public Health.
+Description: This will be the first course that a Year 1 Public Health student will take as this introduces all aspects of Public Health that include Epidemiology, Health Service Management, Environmental Health, Health Promotion, Dietetics and Nutrition.
+This course provides a comprehensive overview of Public Health from its historical roots to what Public Health is today, how Governmental and Non-Governmental Public Health agencies are organized, the core Public Health functions and the ten (10) Essential Public Health Services, and the Sustainable Development Goals (SDG’s).
+In addition, despite the evolving changes in definition, the concept remains i.e. to prolong life, protect and promote health.
+The course will be a snapshot of all that the students will encounter throughout learning in the field of Public Health.

 Prerequisite: NA